-Matrix Global Advisors (MGA), an economic policy consulting firm in Washington, DC, specializes in fiscal, health care, and tax policy matters.
+Matrix Global Advisors (MGA) is a boutique economic consulting firm in Washington, DC, specializing in healthcare, tax, and fiscal policy.
 Drawing on years of policy experience, the MGA team uses analytics to help identify, quantify, and solve economic policy problems.
 On behalf of clients, we conduct original data analysis, construct economic models, conduct research, write white papers and expert reports, and offer strategic advice.

-Through the use of analytical tools and knowledge of the political and legislative process, MGA has helped Fortune 500 companies, trade associations, health care providers, investment bank clients, and many others address legislative and regulatory matters.
+Through the use of analytical tools and knowledge of the political and legislative process, MGA helps clients navigate legislative and regulatory proposals, craft policy reforms, and measure their own businesses’ economic footprints.
 Whether it’s Congress, the White House, an executive department, or a regulatory agency, policymakers need to know the economics of an issue.
-With a thorough knowledge of the policy-making process and our tested economic know-how, MGA helps clients navigate Washington.
+With a thorough knowledge of the policymaking process and our tested economic know-how, MGA helps clients navigate Washington.

 Prior to founding MGA, Alex was the policy director and chief economist for the House Committee on Ways and Means, where he worked from 2002 to 2007.
 At Ways and Means, Alex directed policy development and led negotiations on a variety of tax, health, pension, and trade matters.

 Alex has testified numerous times before Congress on tax policy, labor markets, unemployment insurance, Social Security reform, fiscal stimulus, the manufacturing sector, and biological drug competition.
 He has served as an expert witness and litigation consultant in both tax and pharmaceutical patent litigations.

-In addition, Alex served as a tax policy advisor to the National Commission on Fiscal Responsibility and Reform, coauthored the book The Real Tax Burden: More Than Dollars and Cents with Alan D. Viard, and is currently a resident fellow at the American Enterprise Institute.
+In addition, Alex served as a tax policy advisor to the National Commission on Fiscal Responsibility and Reform, coauthored the book The Real Tax Burden: More Than Dollars and Cents with Alan D. Viard, and is currently a senior fellow at the American Enterprise Institute.